4 high-tech running shoes that could help Tokyo Olympians hit record-breaking times

 The Tokyo Olympics are set to begin July 23, and athletic prowess won’t be the only thing on display.
 The gear that athletes rely on will also be center stage—and on their feet.

-Here are just a couple of the newest, highest-tech shoes that you might catch a (blurry) glimpse of on Olympians later this month.
+Here are just a couple of the newest, highest-tech running shoes that you might catch a (blurry) glimpse of on Olympians later this month.

 Nike’s distance running shoes